 Destination: California: Los Angeles

-One of the most memorable dishes I had in LA on a recent visit wasn’t even an entrée—it was an appetizer at Gjelina, a sizzling restaurant that opened a year ago on Abbot Kinney.
+One of the most memorable dishes I had in LA on a recent visit wasn’t even an entrée—it was an appetizer at Gjelina, a sizzling restaurant on Abbot Kinney.
 Soft spoonfuls of burrata cheese were topped with fresh grilled figs, baby arugula, shards of proscuitto and a drizzle of balsamic.
 The wonderful textures and flavors blended perfectly–sweet, salty, tangy, peppery, creamy.
 Like many restaurants in LA, Gjelina is market-driven.
 Chef Travis Lett’s Mediterranean menu includes small plates (grilled nectarines with proscuitto; ricotta gnocchi with sage and brown butter), ultra-fresh vegetables (wood-roasted sunchokes) and the house specialty: pizza.
 Made in the wood-burning oven, each is individually sized, with crust so crisp it crackles, and such decadent toppings as hen-of-the-wood mushrooms and Taleggio.
 The walls are lined with banquettes and there is an outdoor patio; you can also choose to sit at the big communal table by the bar.
 Call several weeks in advance if you hope to secure dinner reservations—even the best concierge will have trouble getting you a spot before 10:30 pm.
 An easier solution: drop in at noon for an early lunch after shopping along Abbot Kinney.

-After working in many top LA kitchens and breezing into victory on the Bravo’s television series Top Chef, Michael Voltaggio opened this sleek West Hollywood restaurant in 2011.
+After working in many top LA kitchens and breezing into victory on Bravo’s television series Top Chef, Michael Voltaggio opened this sleek West Hollywood restaurant in 2011.
 It’s quite a nightly scene, but the food—playful, innovative, molecular—is exciting, and the menu changes often (dishes have included cuttlefish with green papaya, peanut-coconut cream and black lime).
 Voltaggio’s cuisine can also be sampled at casual sandwich spot Ink Sack next-door.

 With food from famed Master Sushi Chef Katsuya Uechi and interiors designed by Phillippe Starck, Katsuya’s eight locations (three of which are in Los Angeles) offers innovative sushi in spectacularly chic surroundings.
 An Indagare member raves, ‘Katsuya is always terrific.
 Standouts there include the baked crab roll and the seared tuna with Japanese salsa (I prefer this to their signature crispy rice with spicy tuna.)’